eggnstone/blog-static/content/blog/how-to-set-up-a-mezzanine-cms-part-2.md

 ---
 title: "How to set up a Mezzanine CMS - Part 2"
-subtitle: "Basic setup for Mezzanine on a local machine."
+subtitle: "Basic setup for Mezzanine on a local machine"
-lead: "Basic setup for Mezzanine on a local machine."
+lead: "Basic setup for Mezzanine on a local machine"
 description: "Basic setup for Mezzanine on a local machine."
 createdAt: 2022-09-03T00:00:00.000Z
 updatedAt: 2022-09-03T00:00:00.000Z